ulfk/dotnet-ai-workshop/instructions/4_LanguageModels.md

     return client3;
 });
 ```

-*Sidenote: it's actually registered as scoped today, but that's about to change to singleton*

 So as you can see, the pipeline is a sequence of `IChatClient` instances, each of which holds a reference to the next one in the chain, until the final "inner" chat client (which is usually one that calls an external AI service over the network).